-Update, remake, and reuse existing content
+Update, remake and reuse existing content

 The Friday the 13th franchise comprises of twelve slasher films, a television show, novels, comic books, a video game, and numerous tie-ins.
-Jason’s hockey mask is perhaps one of the most recognisable horror and popular culture icons out there.
+Jason’s hockey mask is perhaps one of the most recognisable horrors and popular culture icons out there.
 The producers of the franchise recognised the sheer value of the original 1980 film.
 So they kept repurposing the main character for the next three decades.

 The Marketing Execution: In the same way, marketers should also update older content, especially pages on their website that have a constant flow of traffic.
 The website’s key pages including ‘About Us’, ‘Services,’ and ‘Products’ become dated over time.
 Keeping these pages updated will help Google crawl the website more often, which in turn improves search engine ranking.

 Most of Jason Voorhees’s victims are hacked to death or decapitated by a machete.
 He has killed over 200 people, yet he often finds little creative ways to mix things up a bit!
 While he keeps his basic tools of death the same, he repurposes his methods to suit the scene.

 The Marketing Execution: Stay sharp and identify content (video, text, infographic) that brings in a steady flow of traffic and repurpose it to suit new audiences.
 If a blog post on the website has received a lot of attention, consider creating summary tweets to get the most out of that content.
 Alternatively, turn it into a longer white-paper for the nurture list.